TanStack/router/examples/react/router-monorepo-react-query/README.md

 - `npm install` or `yarn`
 - `npm dev` or `yarn dev`

-The challenge with TanStack router is that it needs to be setup with typescript types augmentations.
-But that means that if you do that in the final app, the links in the libraries will not be type safe.
-So to make that work in a monorepo, we need a separate library to contains the router, without components and then stitch it together with the app.
+A challenge with TanStack Router in a monorepo setup is that it requires TypeScript type augmentations.
+However, if you set this up directly in the final app, the links inside the libraries won’t be type-safe.
+To solve this in a monorepo, you need a separate library just for the router, without any components, and then integrate it with the app.

-This example does it using the following packages:
+This example showcases this approach using the following packages:

-- `pacakges/router` is the router library
+- `packages/router` is the router library
 - `packages/post-query` is the post query collection library
 - `packages/post-feature` is the posts ui library
 - `packages/app` is the app

-With this approach, we can use the query options from the data library in the router, and in the feature library without causing circular dependencies.
+With this approach, we can use the query options from the data library both in the router and the feature library without creating circular dependencies.

-And given the router lib re exposes the router components, when we import them in the feature library they are type safe given they are linked to the typescript augmentations.
+Since the router library re-exports the router components, importing them in the feature library ensures they remain type-safe, as they’re linked to the TypeScript augmentations.

-And finally, in the app, we can create a map of route to component ([`packages/app/src/main.tsx`](./packages/app/src/main.tsx)) that is used to stitch the router together with the components. **We could enforce lazy loading here also, but this was omitted for simplicity**, and we now have a fully type safe router!
+Finally, in the app, we can create a map of routes to components ([`packages/app/src/main.tsx`](./packages/app/src/main.tsx)), which ties the router to the components. **We could enforce lazy loading here, but it was left out for simplicity.** With this setup, we now have a fully type-safe router!

 Here is what it looks like in the monorepo: